CodeYourFuture/syllabus-archive/lesson0.md

 So what is **Git**?
 Git is one of many Version Control Systems available to use, and by far [the most popular](http://stackoverflow.com/insights/survey/2015#tech-sourcecontrol).

 What is **Github**?
-Github is a very popular sites where you can publish and share your Git repositories, share and collaborate with other people.
+Github is a very popular site where you can publish and share your Git repositories, share and collaborate with other people.

 ### Get Started
 Follow this tutorial from Github to setup Git https://help.github.com/articles/set-up-git/